Plazas and Pumpkin Soup in Cusco

 Cusco street market

-I was impressed with the food in Cusco, and in Peru overall.
+I was impressed with the food in Cusco, and in Peru.
 I have to give a shout-out to the superb pumpkin soup and mind-blowing Ginger Lime Honey tea at Jack’s Cafe.

 Pumpkin soup, Jack’s Cafe, Cusco